stefwalter/blog/content/technical/open-source-as-a-service.md

-In reality the threat here is far more fundamental: Users of services cannot readily change something in the service not only because the processes is operated by someone else ... but because such users of a service have explicitly chosen not to be involved in operating the software.
+In reality the threat here is far more fundamental: Users of services cannot readily change something in the service not only because the processes are operated by someone else ... but because such users of a service have explicitly chosen not to be involved in operating the software.